Wayne Morse: Early life and career

-Morse received his bachelor's degree from the University of Wisconsin–Madison in 1923 and his master's, in speech, from Wisconsin the next year.
+Morse received his Bachelor of Philosophy degree from the University of Wisconsin–Madison in 1923 and his Master of Arts degree in speech from Wisconsin the next year.
 He married Downie in the same year.
-For several years, he taught speech at the University of Minnesota Law School, and earned his LLB degree there in 1928.
+For several years, he taught speech at the University of Minnesota Law School, and he earned his LLB degree there in 1928.
 He held a reserve commission as second lieutenant, Field Artillery, U.S. Army, from 1923 to 1929, and was a member of the Pi Kappa Alpha fraternity.